-Educational charity We The Curious, based in Bristol, will be reopening in November with a bold new experience Project What If.
-It will feature the ‘John James Theatre of Curiosity’ – a central discussion space which encourages visitors to explore how science works.
+Educational charity We The Curious, based in Bristol, is reopening after COVID-19 lockdown restrictions with a bold new experience Project What If.
+It will run from May - July 2021 and feature the ‘John James Theatre of Curiosity’ – a central discussion space which encourages visitors to explore how science works.

 The launch programme for Project What If and the Theatre is themed around ‘A Better World Is Possible’.
 It includes ‘The A-Z of Secrecy’ – a collaborative open source science activity developed with the Secrecy, Power, and Ignorance research Network (SPIN).